pablo-huascar/Reproducible-Research-Course-Project-2/Reproducible_Research_Course_Project_2.md

   read_csv("./data/StormData.csv.bz2") %>%
   clean_names()
 ```

-### Wrangling
 We took an initial look at the data to see which variables would help answer the questions posed in this Assignment.
 We decided to select the variables indicated in the code below.
 In addition to the obvious variables to deal with the theme, we kept those that could help localize the events along the US and allow us to make a time series.
 We prepared the variables for analysis, particularly evtype, whose encoding was messy.
 From the website of the National Severe Storms Laboratory - NOAA (https://www.nssl.noaa.gov/education/svrwx101/), we gather information to try to make a better encoding.
 To do so, we use the text patterns in the existing categories and check others categories with high fatalities or injuries that were not cataloged as severe weather.
 To one can be able to evaluate the new encoding, we kept the evtype variable and created a new one called evtype_rcd.
 We also made the cleaned exponent variables and calculated new variables for property and crop damage.
 Finally, we assessed missing values in the variables of interest.

-- bgn_date - date the event occurred
+- bgn_date - date the event occurred;
-- state_2 - State where the event occurred
+- state_2 - State where the event occurred;
-- evtype - The type of extreme weather event
+- evtype - The type of extreme weather event;
-- injuries - The number of injuries associated with the event
+- injuries - The number of injuries associated with the event;
-- fatalities - The number of fatalities associated with the event
+- fatalities - The number of fatalities associated with the event;
-- propdmg - Significant digits for the amount of proprety damage
+- propdmg - Significant digits for the amount of proprety damage;
-- propdmgexp - Magnitude of the property damage (dollars)
+- propdmgexp - Magnitude of the property damage (dollars);
-- cropdmg - Significant figures for the amount of crop damage
+- cropdmg - Significant figures for the amount of crop damage;
-- cropdmgexp - Magnitude of the crop damage (dollars)
+- cropdmgexp - Magnitude of the crop damage (dollars).

 ```r